- Blog & News

 - Miscellaneous supplies and materials.

-The deadline for application for the third round will be Fall, 2017.
-Date TBA soon.
+The deadline for application for the third round is November 30th, 2017.
+Teams will be notified of decisions by December 22nd, 2017.

-Applications will be reviewed by a national team of teachers who currently teach in teacher-powered schools, have hands-on experiences on a design team and have completed the Forming Stage and Storming Stage as they developed their own schools.
-Questions about the ignition grant may be directed to firstname.lastname@example.org
+Applications are reviewed by a national team of teachers who currently teach in teacher-powered schools, have hands-on experiences on a design team and have completed the Forming Stage and Storming Stage as they developed their own schools.
+Questions about the ignition grant may be directed to email@example.com

-The Ignition Grants program is hosted by Avalon School, with a grant from Labrador Foundation and a donor-advised fund at the Saint Paul Foundation.
+The Ignition and Booster Grants program is hosted by Avalon School, with a grant from Labrador Foundation and a donor-advised fund at the Saint Paul Foundation.